quantropi/qispace-sdk-code-samples/Python/readme.md

 ## Sequr

 ### Setup
-  1. Place your Qeep `.whl` library file under `lib` folder.
+  1. Place your QEEP `.whl` library file under `lib` folder.
 If you do not have one, please contact Quantropi Inc.
   1. Install demo dependencies and libraries: `./install.sh`
-  1. Have your qispace meta config `.json` file from Quantropi Inc ready.
+  1. Have your QiSpace meta config `.json` file from Quantropi Inc ready.
 If you do not have one, please contact Quantropi Inc.

 ### Running the demo

   1. **Generate key demo:**
-      - Execute the `demo_sequr_key_gen.py` with the bellow aruments:
+      - Execute the `demo_sequr_key_gen.py` with the below arguments:
         ```
         usage: ./demo_sequr_key_gen.py [-h] --qispace_meta QISPACE_META [--key_size_bits KEY_SIZE_BITS]